InKnowWorks/RDF-Graph-and-Hypergraph/docs/README.md

-# Create a new README.md in the root
-@"
 # RDF Graph and Hypergraph with BFO 2020 Integration

 A comprehensive repository for RDF graph and hypergraph implementations with Basic Formal Ontology (BFO) 2020 integration.